 - Comfort shoes with a stiff sole and a rocker-bottom contour to disperse the force more evenly past the ankle

-- Brace to limit ankle motion
+- An ankle brace to limit ankle motion

 - Cushioned shock absorbing orthotic.
 A soft, shock-absorbing orthotic may help to dissipate some of the force that would normally go through the ankle with each step.

 - Cane used in the opposite hand to decrease the force that is loaded through the ankle joint with each step.